Relative ideals in homological categories, with an application to MV-algebras: Hoops and basic algebras

 \subsection{The MV-closure revisited}

-Summing up, the category $\WHoops$ is semi-abelian by \Cref{c:WH-semi-abelian}, thus homological.
-Clearly the functor $U\colon \MVAlg\to \WHoops$ that forgets the constant 0 is algebraic, and finally the two-element algebra $L_2=\{0,1\}$ is initial in $\MVAlg$.
-This provides an instance of the basic setting of diagram \eqref{diag:adjunction}.
-The left adjoint to $U$ is called the \emph{MV-closure} of a Wajsberg hoop, and it has been first described in \cite{ACD}.
-It is obtained by freely adding a neutral element $0$ for the operation $\oplus$ defined in an arbitrary Wajsberg hoop $(W;\odot,\Rightarrow,1)$ as
+When the \emph{basic setting} is instantiated in the case MV-algebras, the left adjoint to $U\colon \MVAlg\to \WHoops$ is called \emph{MV-closure} of a Wajsberg hoop, and has been described in \cite{ACD}.
+It is obtained by freely adding a neutral element $0$ for the operation $\oplus$ defined in an arbitrary Wajsberg hoop $(W;\odot,\rightarrow,1)$ as

 The resulting MV-algebra has an operation $\oplus$ that extends the former.